HoGentTIN/linux-training-hogent/modules/ssh/030_ssh_theory.md

 [^1]: It is possible to specify a passphrase when generating the keypair; that passphrase will be used to encrypt the private key part of this file using 128-bit AES.

 With the `-t` option, you can specify the type of key to create.
-The default is `rsa-sha2-512` (i.e. RSA-key with SHA-2 as hash algorithm).
+The default is `ed25519` (Edwards-curve Digital Signature Algorithm).

-Safe key types include:
+Other safe key types include:

 - `rsa` (default)
 - `ecdsa` (Elliptic Curve Digital Signature Algorithm)
-- `ed25519` (Edwards-curve Digital Signature Algorithm)

 Key types to avoid include:

 - `dsa` (Digital Signature Algorithm) is considered weak and should not be used.
 In SSH, this keytype is called `ssh-dss` and has been deprecated as of August 2015 - see https://www.openssh.com/txt/release-7.0 .
 - `ssh-rsa` uses the SHA-1 hash algorithm, which is considered weak.
 The latter has been deprecated as af August 2021 - see https://www.openssh.com/txt/release-8.7 .

-It an older server is still using these keys, you should consider updating the keypairs.
-A workaround, e.g. to use the deprecated key one more time be able to log in to work on the updates, could be found on https://www.openssh.com/legacy.html .
+If an older server is still using these keys, you should consider updating the keypairs.
+A workaround, e.g. to use the deprecated key one more time be able to log in to work on the updates, could be found on https://www.openssh.com/legacy.html.
 This is further elaborated in the 'Troubleshooting' section below.

 ### id_rsa and id_rsa.pub

-The `ssh-keygen` command generate two keys in a hidden folder `.ssh`.
-The public key is named `~/.ssh/id_rsa.pub`.
-The private key is named `~/.ssh/id_rsa`.
+By default, the `ssh-keygen` command generates two keys in a hidden folder `~/.ssh`.
+The public key is named `~/.ssh/id_rsa.pub` while the private key is named `~/.ssh/id_rsa`.

 ```console
 [alice@linux ~]$ ls -l .ssh/id*